 “Why is it so hard to accept your destiny, you are a queen my dear!
 You had been offered the power to conquer, to bestow, to possess, why don’t you use it?”

-Leann, I don’t know!
-You have been here in the past, you know I didn’t want this but I went through it because I had your support but now, I’m just lost, I just need my life to be back to normal, not this crazy commanding position I’m at.
+“Leann, I don’t know!
+You have been here in the past, you know I didn’t want this but I went through it because I had your support but now, I’m just lost, I just need my life to be back to normal, not this crazy commanding position I’m at.”

-Leann looked very embarrassed and shameful towards my answer and said; “I can’t understand you, all of the sudden you want it all and now that you have it, you just want to destroy it?
+Leann looked very embarrassed and shameful toward my answer and said; “I can’t understand you, all of the sudden you want it all and now that you have it, you just want to destroy it?
 It doesn’t make any sense to me but ill support your lame decision.”

-I felt like an asshole but suddenly I realized she might have reason, the truth is Leann, we can reign this realm ourselves, using our acquired powers and becoming the queens we are meant to be, and yes that’s what I want, I want you by my side!
+I felt like an asshole but suddenly I realized she might have reason, “the truth is Leann, we can reign this realm ourselves, using our acquired powers and becoming the queens we are meant to be, and yes that’s what I want, I want you by my side!”

-In that moment the flock of women showed up, all of a sudden implying that they could take care of Leann and me, being warriors and being our defense against enemies.
+In that moment the flock of women showed up at my doorstep, all of a sudden implying that they could take care of Leann and me, being warriors and being our defense against enemies.

-I told Leann, we still have to get rid of our old enemies; the trinity, the flock.
+I told Leann, “we still have to get rid of our old enemies; the trinity, the flock.”

-Less enemies but worth adversaries to what Leann spoke; “don’t worry Sheryl, I got this under control, anything that comes in between will be dealt by our protectors, our dark angels, thanks to you.”
+“Don’t worry Sheryl, I got this under control, anything that comes in between will be dealt by our protectors, our dark angels, thanks to you, those women, I wouldn’t trust.”

-I knew what Leann was talking about, dark angels, to me more like demons that had the chance to try the exquisite flavor of heaven but willing to trade it for dominance and power.
-I didn’t agree completely on that part but still supported her, maybe this time she knows how to handle them.
+I must say Leann made me hesitate about the women, I preferred to keep them out of the house to avoid trouble between them, they refused to leave despite having closed the door, that was strange but also made me wonder why they stayed.

-I saw Leann summoning them and honestly what I witness wasn’t very pleasing; this was like opening a portal to nasty beings, welcoming them to our world, to our dimension.
-I remember asking Leann, are you fucking nuts?
-What are you doing?
+I saw Leann summoning those dark angels and honestly what I witness wasn’t very pleasing; this was like opening a portal to nasty beings, welcoming them to our world, to our dimension.
+I asked Leann, “are you fucking nuts?
+What are you doing?”

 “Pleaseeeeee, Sheryl, let it be!
 You got nothing to fear, now it’s all under control.”